remotion-dev/remotion/packages/docs/docs/lambda/deleterender.md

 The ID of the render.
 You can retrieve this ID by calling [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) or [`renderStillOnLambda()`](/docs/lambda/renderstillonlambda).

-### `outPath`

-Where the video should be saved.
-Pass an absolute path, or it will be resolved relative to your current working directory.

-### `onProgress`

-_optional_

-Callback function that gets called with the following properties:

-- `totalSize` in bytes
-- `downloaded` number of bytes downloaded
-- `percent` relative progress between 0 and 1

 ### `customCredentials`

 _optional, available from v3.2.23_